 The National Print Museum was founded by members of the print industry in 1996, officially opening in Beggars Bush Barracks.
 It contains a collection of over 10,000 objects, of which 30% are on display at any one time, that cover the whole range of printing craft in Ireland.
 The collection comprises printing machinery and artifacts including printing blocks, metal and wooden movable type, ephemera, photographs, books, pamphlets, periodicals and one banner.

-It was the chief manner of printing, prevailing for over 500 years before becoming obsolete, in the commercial sense, in the mid-twentieth century.
 The collection consists of fully-operational letterpress printing equipment, displayed and organised like a traditional 1960s print-shop.
+Letterpress (one of the greatest inventions known to mankind) is a form of relief printing, invented by Johannes Gutenberg in 1439.
+It prevailed as the chief manner of printing until the mid 20th Century.
 The temporary exhibitions explore the impact of print and the powerful role it played in shaping our histories.
-Printed artifacts capture the spirit of the age in which they were created.
+Printed artefacts capture the spirit of the age in which they were created.

 The RHA Friends will also be offered the opportunity to hand compose and print a poster during the tour!